istanbuljs/istanbuljs.github.io/content/docs/tutorials/tap.md

 ## Using Alternative Reporters

 By default nyc uses Istanbul's `text` reporter.
-Various other reporters are tapilable in the <a href="https://github.com/istanbuljs/istanbul-reports/tree/master/lib">istanbul-reports</a>
+Various other reporters are available in the <a href="https://github.com/istanbuljs/istanbul-reports/tree/master/lib">istanbul-reports</a>
 repo.

-If you'd like to specify alternate reporter, or would like to run multiple reporters, simply use the `--reporter` flag.
+If you'd like to specify alternate reporter, or would like to run multiple reporters, simply use the `--coverage-report` flag.

 _for instance, suppose you would like to output the default text report, along with an HTML coverage report._